 To measure lift, turn the stud welding unit on and set the timer to maximum time.
-(On certain units there may be a Lift Check switch available, and in these cases this switch can be used to check lift.)
+Set the weld set up switch to "weld".
 Trigger the gun in the air, or on a non-grounded or insulated surface, to observe the lift cycle.
 Measuring the distance the stud or gun mechanism moves equals lift - usually this can be easily done by visual observation or simple measurement against a static reference point (i.e. the ferrule properly seated in the ferrule grip).